Eric Niquette UI, UX, Accessibility

 Lists

-A simple nested list.
-Another way to do a list tree is to include the bullet character in the <Lbody> and wrap the text in a non-semantic element like a <span>.
+A standard list.
+Another way I've seen to denote bullets is to include the character in the <Lbody> and wrap the text in a non-semantic element like a <span>.

 <L>